godaddy/eslint-plugin-i18n-json/README.md

 - **options**
   - `order`: String (Optional).
 Possible values: `asc|desc`.
 Default value: `asc`.
 Case-sensitive sort order of translation keys.
 The rule does a level order traversal of object keys.
 Supports nested objects.
   - `indentSpaces` : Number (Optional).
 Default value: `2`.
 The number of spaces to indent the emitted sorted translations with.
 (Will be passed to `JSON.stringify` when generating fixed output).
+  - `sortFunctionPath`: String (Optional).
+Path to a module that exports custom sort function.

   In the case `--fix` is not supplied to eslint, and the `i18n-json/sorted-keys` rule is not switched off, it will emit an `error` (or `warning`) if it detects an invalid sort order for translation keys.